Learn from leaders in healthy living.

 In 2005 she attended her first teacher training at The White Lotus Foundation.
 The following year she began teaching in Green Bay, Wisconsin where she was born and raised.
 In 2008 she received her 200 hour training from Kripalu Center of Yoga.
 Lisa's humor and playful teaching style resonates with all ages, abilities and backgrounds.

 Upon graduating from The University of Wisconsin - Green Bay with a Bachelor's degree in Arts Management, she packed up and moved west to Bozeman, Montana.
 She currently teaches yoga throughout the community and offers a donation based yoga class once a week; each week she chooses a different non-profit organization or local charitable cause.
 Lisa believes that personal awareness trickles directly into community awareness and that through yoga, one breath at a time, people can positively change their lives and the world.
 Visit Lisa's website, and like her on Facebook.
 Lisa will co-lead retreats with Margaret in 2014, and is our Cowgirls vs. Cancer coordinator.
 She was recently chosen as a 2014 KiraGrace warrior, for her exemplary commitment to the teachings of yoga, active involvement in her community, and dedication for building a more caring and compassionate world.
-Lisa is trying her hand at beekeeping this summer, in honor of her grandfather that was a beekeeper.
+She was featured in Mantra Yoga + Health Magazine in October 2014.
+Lisa is trying her hand at beekeeping, in honor of her grandfather that was a beekeeper.